Welcome to the Mesa East Valley Rose Society

 Everyone is Welcome

-Note: The new location of our summer meetings below
+Note: The new location of our summer meetings is below

 Please note the earlier start time of 6:00 PM for this Meeting